Xilinx/Vitis-AI-Tutorials/Design_Tutorials/01-caffe_cats_vs_dogs/README.md

 # 6 Python and Shell Scripts

-Once the JPEG inages has been put in the folder ``input/jpg``, as explained in the previous section, the entire flow can be launched with the following commands:
+Once the JPEG images has been put in the folder ``input/jpg``, as explained in the previous section, the entire flow can be launched with the following commands:

 ```bash
 cd <WRK_DIR/tutorials/VAI-Caffe-ML-CATSvsDOGS/files